katerina-tziala/fullstackopen2019/part3/phonebook_backend/README.md

 1. Make sure that all the dependencies of the *PhoneBook API* are installed.

-2. Create your own account on [**MongoDb**](https://www.mongodb.com/cloud), add a user, and get your credentials for the database access.
+2. Create your own account on [**MongoDb**](https://www.mongodb.com/cloud), create a cluster, add a database user, and get your credentials for the database access.

 3. In the **.env** file at the root of the project set the *'MONGODB_URI'* variable with the connection string provided by [**MongoDb**](https://www.mongodb.com/cloud):